SiDongG/OCDM/README.md

 --Remark1: The model assumes time-invariant channel, but principle can be applied to quasi-static channel easily

 --Remark2: Equation 4, Progressive CFO based on Block number term is omitted due to above assumption

+--Remark3: Equation 14, definition of the matrix has an error on H12, should be (K-Lh-1) zeros

+--Remark4: Pilots are longer than necessary, but since zero-paddling pilots are used, it is not energy-inefficient